 If you plan to use the clsql-postgresql-socket interface, you must load the md5 module.
 Unzip or untar the cl-md5 distribution, which creates a directory for the cl-md5 files.
-Add that directory to ASDF's asdf:\central-registry\.
+Add that directory to Defsystem's asdf:central-registry.
 You can do that by pushing the pathname of the directory onto this variable.
-The following example code assumes the cl-md5 files reside in the / usr/share/lisp/cl-md5/directory.
+The following example code assumes the cl-md5 files reside in the / usr/share/lisp/cl-md5/ directory.

 '''

 (push #P"/usr/share/lisp/cl-md5/" asdf:central-registry)

-(asdf:operate 'asdf:load-op :md5)
+(asdf:oos 'asdf:load-op :md5)

 '''